The Red Queen Kills Seven Times: Plot

 Two sisters, Kitty and Evelyn, are cursed by a family painting depicting a hundred year-cycle in which a Red Queen is raised from the dead to kill seven times.
 Hoping to end the cycle, their grandfather, Tobias, orders the painting removed from their sight.
 Years later, Kitty accidentally kills Evelyn during a fight.
-Their older sister, Franziska, covers up the death, and everyone, including Tobias, is told that Evelyn immigrated to the United States.
+Their older cousin, Franziska, covers up the death, and everyone, including Tobias, is told that Evelyn immigrated to the United States.
 This doesn't sit well with Kitty, who is willing to allow Franziska to cover up the murder but feels overwhelming guilt.
 When their grandfather dies from a fear-induced heart attack, a series of murders begin to occur around Kitty, all of which appear to have been caused by a red-cloaked Evelyn.
 The police begin to suspect that Kitty and her married lover Martin are the perpetrators of the murders, especially after Martin's institutionalized wife is found dead.
-It's eventually revealed that Kitty had only stunned Evelyn, who was also not her biological sister - Tobias had adopted her as an additional way of ending the hundred year-cycle.
+It's eventually revealed that Kitty had only stunned Evelyn, who was also not her biological sister–Tobias had adopted her as an additional way of ending the hundred year-cycle.
 Evelyn's true murderer was Franziska, who murdered her at the start of an impulsive plan to be the only person to inherit Tobias' vast fortune.
 Resentful that she was not the main beneficiary despite providing his daily care, Franziska recruited some of Kitty's co-workers, who were unhappy with Kitty's station and preferential treatment by Martin.
-After murdering her female accomplices Franziska tricks Kitty into entering the basement of Tobias' mansion, where she tries to slowly drown her via flooding.
+After murdering her female accomplices (while also trying to frame one of them, Rosemary, by dressing her up as the Red Queen, which was also the one to reveal so to Kitty), Franziska tricks Kitty into entering the basement of Tobias' mansion, where she tries to slowly drown her via flooding.
 Realizing the truth, Martin confronts Franziska and gets a confession, only for the woman to be shot by her own husband, Herbert, who had thus far been complicit with her actions.
 Before dying, Franziska stabs Martin with a dagger she has hidden in her coat.
 Herbert then leads the police to Kitty's location, saving her from death but drowning himself in the process.
 Kitty and Martin are taken to the hospital.